hoskeri/uml-sh/README.md

 ### Build a UML kernel in the usual way.

 Eg. `make ARCH=um`

 This will build the UML image and modules

 ### Change into the Kernel directory and run the mkumlfs script

 This will generate the initramfs, boot up the kernel and start a busybox shell.

 ### Access the host filesystem if its available.

 `mkdir /mnt`

 `mount -t hostfs none /mnt`

 ## Dependencies

-	Currently they are fakeroot and busybox-static.
-	Both are available as packages of the same name on Debian/Ubuntu.
+Currently they are fakeroot and busybox-static and cpio All of them are available as packages of the same name on Debian/Ubuntu.